KIMBERLY'S STYLE: COLORFUL & DETAILED DINING ROOM

 DESIGN PHILOSOPHY: My home's style says a lot about who I am, and therefore, I approach the design process with authenticity, originality, and an accurate reflection of who occupies the space.

-Okay, whomever I have encountered over the years knows that my DNA is a mixture of intense, bold colors.
-However, it is hilarious because I get asked many questions about neutral color palettes.
+Okay, whoever I have encountered over the years knows that my DNA is a mixture of intense, bold colors.
+However, it is hilarious because I get asked many questions about neutral palettes.
 In my defense, I have had to design a lot of them, and besides, as a designer, if I am dealing with a client who has no desire for anything extreme when dealing with color, it is my job to make sure that I give them precisely what they envision for their home.
 What can I say?
 It is my job, and I am damn good at it.

 Moreover, as a designer, I cater to all, and I understand that everyone is not like me — Kimberly C. Lyons, who could not live comfortably in a house that is not screaming major drama!
 The main reason why I started Kimberly's Style is that it gives a more detailed look at who I am as a designer, the reality behind my authentic and personal interior surroundings, and how I live with dominant colors.
 I have posted several different areas within my home, but I must say that I am crazy in love with my dining room.
 I get overly excited when I have a project dealing with dining rooms because it is one of my favorite areas to transform.

 When I applied the paint to all the interior walls and the ceiling, which I did lighter to create a slight contrast, I didn't feel an immediate statement as I walked past the room.
 Hmmm, something was still missing.
 So, I decided to incorporate acanthus leaves.
-It was beyond time-consuming but so worth it.
+It was beyond time-consuming, but so worth it.
 With the backdrop complete, hardwood floors installed, and a new light fixture, my vision was finally starting to come alive.
 The intricate details consist of more than the acanthus leaves — detailed rope aligns the wainscoting with tassels that hang freely at the end of each opening to give way to a finished look.

 After Photos: Dining Room

-Overall, with my dining room, I was looking for dominance.
-I adore purple and orange, so it was easy to mix each color because they are stunning.
 I am pleased with my colorful dining room after incorporating the intricate details and objects that complete the space.

 Design Tip:

-1. When designing interior spaces, do not copy what is in magazines or seen on television.
+- When designing interior spaces, do not copy what is in magazines or seen on television.

-2. Go for the creative aspects that flow freely within your mind.
+- Go for the creative aspects that flow freely within your mind.

-3. Refrain from listening to what is necessarily considered a good or bad design.
+- Refrain from listening to what is necessarily considered a good or bad design.

-4. What is usually not seen makes for what I call great design!
+- What is usually not seen makes for what I call great design!

 Spiked table lamps and shimmering vases create a stylish and cohesive vibe.